 If I do not send the form back, what will happen?

 If you do not respond, VCIB may be required to report certain information associated with your account to CRA.
-Should CRA follow up, you may be subject to potential fines by the CRA for failure to provide your foreign Tax Identification Number (TIN) when required.
+In addition, you may be subject to potential fines by the CRA for failure to provide your foreign Tax Identification Number (TIN) when required.
 For more information regarding potential fines by CRA, please visit the CRA website.